Bedale

 Bedale (/ˈbiːdeɪl/ BEE-dayl), is a market town and civil parish in North Yorkshire, England.
 Bedale Beck is a tributary of the River Swale, which forms one of the Yorkshire Dales.
 The dale has a predominant agriculture sector and its related small traditional trades, although tourism is increasingly important.
-Northallerton is 7 mi north-east, Middlesbrough 26 mi north-east and York is 31 mi south-east.
+Northallerton is 7 mi north-east, Middlesbrough 26 mi north-east and York is 31 mi south-south-east.

 Historically part of the North Riding of Yorkshire, the town was listed in Domesday Book under what became the honour of Richmond.
 The honour had several wapentakes and Bedale was part of Hang (named after Hang Bank in Finghall or alternatively named after Catterick) and later Hang East.